autodiag2/database/README.md

-Database of cars and engines used by autodiag
+Database of cars and engines used by autodiag.
+It also includes a VIN decoder with parsing of the VDS field.

 # Add a new car to the database
 ```bash